 DAHROUGE, Simone, B.Sc.(McGill), M.Sc.(McGill), M.Sc.(Ottawa), Ph.
 D (Ottawa)

-Dr. Simone Dahrouge is the Director of the C.T.
-Lamont Primary Health Care Research Centre within the Élisabeth Bruyère Research Institute, where she has worked since 2004.
-She also holds a University of Ottawa, Department of Family Medicine lecturer appointment.
-Dr. Dahrouge has a Master's Degree in Clinical Epidemiology from the University of Ottawa and a Master's Degree in Biology from McGill University.
-She successfully defended her PhD at the University of Ottawa in Population Health in December of 2010.
-Her current research focuses on medical research methodology and organization of primary care health services research.
-Dr. Dahrouge’s main interest is in understanding how primary care can be organized to optimize the delivery of primary care services.
+Simone Dahrouge, PhD, is a scientist and director for the C.T.
+Lamont Primary Health Care Research Centre within the Bruyère Research Institute.
+She is assistant professor at the University of Ottawa, Department of Family Medicine, and adjunct scientist with the Institute for Clinical Evaluative Sciences.
+Mrs. Dahrouge has a master's degree in Epidemiology (2003) and a PhD in Population Health (2011) from the University of Ottawa.
+She holds a five-year CIHR New Investigator Salary Award, and is currently a principal investigator on over $5 Million CIHR funds.
+Her current research focuses on organizational factors related to primary health care quality and equity.
+Mrs. Dahrouge’s main interest is in understanding how primary care can be organized to optimize the delivery of primary health care services.
 She hopes that her work will inform future policy recommendations on organizing primary care.

 DYKE, Elizabeth, BA (Honours) (Alberta), MA (Dalhousie), Ph.D (Ottawa)